PartlySaneStudios/partly-sane-skies/README.md

 ![Custom Main Menu](images/party_manager.png)

+## Custom Themes

+This mod supports a variety of different themes, including dark themes, very dark themes, colourful themes, and controversially, light themes.
+You can also choose your own accent colour, and create your own themes in the OneConfig menu under the theme section

 ### Watcher Ready, Message, Warning, Siren and Sound

 When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound,